miguelcarax/linux-basic-administration/README.md

 + `locate` -  find files by name
 + `env` - print environment variables in current sesion
 + `!88` - execute command `88` in shell history
++ `type` - Indicate how a command name is interpreted

 **Managing software**
 + `rpm -qf /etc/httpd` - finds out which paquet the file belongs to